madetech/handbook/guides/it/Hardware.md

 - Windows or Linux

 **All other roles**
-- Air M1 (13 inch)
+- Air M2 (13 inch)
-- Apple M1 chip with 8‐core CPU, 7‐core GPU and 16‐core Neural Engine
+- Apple M2 chip with 8‐core CPU, 10‐core GPU and 16‐core Neural Engine
 - 16GB unified memory
 - 256GB SSD storage

 You may have or receive a laptop with a slightly different spec - these are older machines which are still within the 3 or 4 year replacement period (see below).

 Standard laptop specs will be reviewed annually, and as and when Apple change their specs.
-The last review was December 2023.
+The last review was March 2024.

 If there is an issue with your laptop please email [it@madetech.com](mailto:it@madetech.com)

 ## Laptop replacement cycles

-**Engineers and UCD** - laptops are replaced every 3 years, according to the age of the individual laptop, not how long a user has had it.
+**Engineers and UCD** - laptops are currently replaced every 3 years, according to the age of the individual laptop, not how long a user has had it.
+This will be changing to every 4 years for laptops with an M3 Pro chip.

 **All other roles** - laptops are replaced every 4 years, according to the age of the individual laptop, not how long a user has had it.